 How does age affect the treatment experience?

-Overall, there are many treatment options that can be beneficial for individuals with bladder cancer, including those at an advanced age.
-One of the most important things to remember though, is that not all treatment options will be beneficial for everyone, and an idea of an individual's overall health, regardless of their chronological age, should be considered.
+Overall, many treatment options can benefit individuals with bladder cancer, including those at an advanced age.
+One of the most important things to remember is that not all treatment options will help everyone, and an idea of an individual's overall health, regardless of chronological age, should be considered.